Thunderbirds (TV series): Broadcast history

 The first episode of Thunderbirds premiered on 30 September 1965 on the ATV Midlands, Westward and Channel franchises of the ITV network.
 Other franchises, including ATV London and Granada, began transmitting the series the following month.
 To help ensure family appeal, many areas showed the programme during prime time, typically in a 7.00 p.m. slot.
 The final episode – the Christmas-themed "Give or Take a Million" – was first broadcast on 25 December 1966.
 Like other UK series filmed in colour during the mid-1960s, Thunderbirds was first broadcast in its home market in black and white.

 Despite Grade's decision to double the running time, Thunderbirds was also sold in a two-part, 25-minute episode format.
 Each "concluding" part began with a narration by Shane Rimmer summarising the first part's action.
 Granada first transmitted the series in this format, airing both parts the same night (one before and one after the ITN Evening News).
 It switched to the original format when it began repeats in 1966.
 In 1968, it briefly transmitted episodes in three parts due to timeslot restrictions.
 In the Midlands, ATV broadcast Series One in the original format, then Series Two and Series One repeats as two-parters (with parts airing on consecutive evenings).

 Repeats scheduling varied by region.
 ATV Midlands hosted regular repeats into the early 1970s.
 Thunderbirds was last transmitted on the ITV network in 1981.

 From 1965 to 1967, APF released 19 Thunderbirds audio plays on EP record.
 Three of these were original stories; the rest were condensed TV episode re-tellings narrated by the regular characters.
 In 1990, eight of the plays were turned into radio dramas and transmitted on BBC Radio 5.
 The radio series was a success and led the BBC to secure the rights to the TV episodes, which it broadcast nationwide on BBC2 from September 1991.
 After this first run, which averaged more than six million viewers per episode, the BBC repeated the series six times: from 1992 to 1993 (Series One only), 1994 to 1995 (nine episodes only), 2000 to 2001 (in remastered form), and in 2003, 2005 and 2006.
 In Scotland, the BBC aired a Gaelic dub, Tairnearan Tar As ("Thunderbirds Are Go") in 1993 and 1994.
-Other channels which have shown the series include UK Gold (from 1994 to 1995), Bravo (1996–1997), Cartoon Network (2001–2002), Boomerang (2001–2003) and Syfy (2009).
-Talking Pictures TV began showing the series in 2023.
+Other channels which have shown the series include UK Gold (from 1994 to 1995), Bravo (1996–1997), Cartoon Network (2001–2002), Boomerang (2001–2003), Syfy (2009) and Talking Pictures TV (2023).